Follow us on social

 After three years, the mystery of who sabotaged the Nord Stream pipelines in September 2022 has, for all intents and purposes, been solved.

 But unlike the dramatic unmasking during a Scooby-Doo episode or the riveting declaration of "who done it" in front of a dinner party of sweating suspects in a Poirot mystery, the arrest of a former Ukrainian military officer accused of leading a team to sabotage the Nord Stream 1 and Nord Stream 2 pipelines on Sept.
-26, 2022, has landed like a cell phone going off in church — everyone hears something, but no one looks or pretends to notice.
+26, 2022, has landed like a cell phone going off in church — everyone hears something, but no one looks and pretends not to notice.

 That is probably because while Ukrainians have been suspected for some time of being behind the explosions, which resulted in both pipelines — which had delivered some 35% of natural gas to Europe before the war — going off-line for the foreseeable future, it didn't truly fit the preferred narrative.
 When the incident happened three years ago the mainstream media along with world leaders and pundits everywhere rushed to blame Russia.
 It didn't matter that Russia was part owner of the pipelines and would be sabotaging its its own energy exports — Moscow was diabolical and must be doing this to send a message.